-The Compensation Committee has retained F.W.
-Cook as its independent compensation consultant.
-F.W.
-Cook reports directly to the Compensation Committee and the Compensation Committee has the sole authority to retain or dismiss the consultant.
+The Compensation Committee has retained FW Cook as its independent compensation consultant.
+FW Cook reports directly to the Compensation Committee and the Compensation Committee has the sole authority to retain or dismiss the consultant.

-F.W.
-Cook is expected to assist the Compensation Committee and work on its behalf on matters related to the Compensation Committee's purposes and responsibilities as set forth in the Compensation Committee charter.
-F.W.
-Cook periodically advises the Compensation Committee as to trends in executive compensation and also provides specialized studies or advice as requested with respect to executive compensation issues.
-In fiscal year 2019, F.W.
-Cook conducted a competitive compensation review of our senior executives, conducted a review of the Company's peer group, provided an update of compensation trends and regulatory developments, analyzed the Company's use of various compensation elements, provided assistance with the review and design of the Company's incentive compensation programs and assisted in the preparation of the Company's public filings with regard to executive compensation.
-Representatives of F.W.
-Cook attend Compensation Committee meetings in person or by telephone as requested, and during fiscal year 2019, regularly attended Compensation Committee meetings.
+FW Cook assists the Compensation Committee and works on its behalf on matters related to the Compensation Committee's purposes and responsibilities as set forth in the Compensation Committee charter.

+FW Cook periodically advises the Compensation Committee as to trends in executive compensation and also provides specialized studies or advice as requested with respect to executive compensation issues.
+In fiscal year 2020, FW Cook conducted a competitive compensation review of our senior executives, conducted a review of our peer group, provided an update of compensation trends and regulatory developments, analyzed our use of various compensation elements, provided assistance with the review and design of our incentive compensation programs, including the impact of COVID-19, and assisted in the preparation of our public filings with regard to executive compensation.
+Representatives of FW Cook attend Compensation Committee meetings in person or by telephone as requested, and during fiscal year 2020, regularly attended Compensation Committee meetings.

-The Compensation Committee assessed the independence of F.W.
-Cook, including reviewing information received from F.W.
-Cook that addressed factors relevant to SEC and the Nasdaq Stock Market listing rules regarding conflicts of interest and independence and considers F.W.
-Cook to be independent under the applicable standards.
+The Compensation Committee assessed the independence of FW Cook, including reviewing information received from FW Cook that addressed factors relevant to SEC and the Nasdaq Stock Market listing rules regarding conflicts of interest and independence and considers FW Cook to be independent under the applicable standards.

-The Compensation Committee also received advice and considered the recommendations of Mr. Griffith in fiscal year 2019 regarding the forms and the amounts of compensation for the Company's employees, including the other named executive officers, and of Mr. Griffith, Mr. Gooch, Mr. Gray and Ms. Ritchie, regarding our compensation programs generally.
+The Compensation Committee also received advice and considered the recommendations of Mr. Griffith in fiscal year 2020 regarding the forms and the amounts of compensation for our employees, including the other named executive officers, and of Mr. Griffith, Mr. Gooch, Mr. Gray and Ms. Ritchie, regarding our compensation programs generally.
 No member of management was present during any Compensation Committee deliberations or voting with respect to his or her specific compensation.